 A mentor is someone who has been down the same path you're taking.
 He or she is experienced, successful and willing to provide advice and guidance — for no real personal gain.
 But how do you find a mentor?

 The government offers a great deal of free resources and services to support small business owners, both online and in person:

 - SCORE Mentors: Sponsored by SBA, SCORE provides free and confidential counseling, mentoring and advice to small business owners nationwide via a network of business executives, leaders and volunteers.
-You can connect with a SCORE volunteer through in-person and/or online counseling.

 - Small Business Development Centers: SBDCs provide management assistance to current and prospective small business owners.
 SBDC services include financial counseling, marketing advice and management guidance.
 Some SBDCs provide specialized assistance with information technology, exporting or manufacturing.
 SBDCs are partnerships primarily between the government and colleges, administered by SBA.

 - Women's Business Centers: WBCs provides business training and counseling with the unique needs of women entrepreneurs in mind.
 WBCs are a national network of nearly 100 educational centers designed to support women who want to start and grow small businesses.

 - Veteran’s Business Outreach Centers: VBOCs provide veterans with entrepreneurial development services such as business training, counseling and mentoring.

 - Minority Business Development Agency: MBDA advisors help minority business owners gain access to capital, contracts, market research and general business consulting.

 - Additional federal counseling programs can be found on Business.USA.gov.